You know that people learn best by doing.

 - In addition, you will learn how to incorporate more activity, variety, and direction into your training efforts—from the beginning of a program to its conclusion.

-Learning by Doing is good suitable for managers who do not have previous background in training.
-It is also good for beginning and experienced instructors.
+Active Training is well suitable for managers who do not have previous background in training.
+It is also good for beginners and experienced instructors.

 I will give you several case examples of the techniques presented.
 You will also have many opportunities to apply these techniques to the subject matter you teach.